Porsche 911 (992): GT3 and GT3 Touring

 In February 2021, Porsche introduced the 992's GT3 version.
-Like most other GT3 Porsches, It is intended for mixed usage with a more track-focused setup.
+Like most other GT3 Porsches, it is intended for mixed usage with a more track-focused setup.
 It uses the same 4.0 litre naturally aspirated flat-6 as the 991.2, and producing over 510 PS.
 It reaches 100 km/h in 3.4 seconds while the top speed is 320 km/h.
 The 992 GT3 recently set a lap time at Nürburgring Nordschleife with a time of 6:55.34 minutes.

 Unlike the standard model, the GT3 features a large rear spoiler with larger air vents, a bigger diffuser, two large exhaust connections, bucket seats in its interior, and an optional roll cage.

 The GT3 uses a 7-speed PDK or a 6-speed manual instead of the 7-speed manual or 8-speed PDK used in other models.

+In July 2022, Porsche showed 911 GT3 30 Years Porsche Supercup, celebrating 30 years of Porsche Supercup racing series.
+This edition was available in eight colors: GT Silver Metallic, Agate Grey Metallic, High Gloss Black, Meteorgreymetallic, Parliamentgreymetallic, Volcanogreymetallic, Grigiogranitometallic and Diamondblackmetallic.
+Multicoloured pixel mesh was applied to the rear wheel arches, behind the front wheels and behind the hood air outlets.
+30 Years Porsche Supercup logo can be found on doors outside, headrests and other places in interior.
+Interior uses Sport Tex color variant in Black/Aurum combination and cuboid pattern in the same colors on the armrests in the doors.
+Production numbers are unknown.